weyoss/pixi-slot-machine/README.md

 ## Configuration

-The configuration file `index.ts` is located under the [config folder](./src/config) and allows you to change for example the game dimensions (width, height), the number of reels, visible reels' cells or enable/disable the easy mode.
+The configuration file `index.ts` is located under the [config folder](./src/config) and allows you to change for example the game dimensions (width, height), the number of reels, visible reel cells or enable/disable the easy mode.

 Supported configuration parameters are described by the `ConfigInterface` interface.